typoman/fontgadgets/README.md

 This is a monkey patcher for `fontParts` and `defcon` objects.
 It's one way of adding more high level functions to these packages without having to modify their code directly.

 # Usage
 Add your own methods to fontpart/defcon objects by simply defining a fuction.
-The first argument of the function should be a defcon object, like `font`, `glyph`, etc. Before the function use the one of the decorators from this package: `fontMethod` or `fontCached` method.
+The first argument of the function should be a name of a defcon object, like `font`, `glyph`, etc. Before the function use the one of the decorators from this package: `fontMethod` or `fontCachedMethod`.

 ## Exmaples
 Define a new method for glyph object: